Menu

 Determining Mesothelioma Stage Using the TNM System

-After each category of the TNM system is scored, the doctor combines the information in a process called stage grouping.
-During stage grouping, physicians classify the mesothelioma cancer as:
+After each factor in the TNM system is scored, the doctor combines the information to identify the patient’s cancer stage.
+In the TNM system, physicians classify the mesothelioma cancer as:

 • Stage 1A or 1B